learn more

 Tactile and optical measurement – Which sensor is suitable for which workpiece

-<p>Coordinate measuring machines with vision sensors are particularly suitable for the rapid measurement of workpieces such as profiles or 3D plastic parts.
+<p>Coordinate measuring machines with image processing sensors are particularly suitable for the rapid measurement of workpieces such as profiles or 3D plastic parts.
 Conventional touch probes are mostly used to determine geometry and 3D position deviations on larger cubic workpieces.
-With multi-sensor coordinate measuring machines, many workpieces can be measured completely and in a single set-up.</p>
+With multisensor coordinate measuring machines, many workpieces can be measured completely and in one set-up.</p>

 File size: 1.63 MB